 A network slice comprises dedicated and/or shared resources (for example, processing power, storage, and bandwidth), and has isolation from other network slices.
 Mobile network operators could deploy a single network slice type that satisfies the needs of multiple verticals, as well as multiple network slices of different types that are packaged as a single product targeting business customers (a business bundle) who have multiple, diverse requirements.
 For example, a vehicle may simultaneously need a high bandwidth slice for infotainment and an ultra-reliable slice for telemetry and assisted driving.

 You can apply network security to an enterprise or customer from a vertical industry that is using a fifth generation cellular wireless (5G) network by creating Security policy rules based on network Slice/Service Type (SST).
-5G network functions communicate with each other using the HTTP/2 protocol over service-based interfaces.
+5G Control network functions communicate with each other using the HTTP/2 protocol over service-based interfaces and with the User Plane Forwarding Function (UPF) using packet forwarding control protocol (PFCP) over the N4 interface.
 Traffic from User Equipment (UE) or IoT devices is carried in GTP-U tunnels in the 5G network.

-The firewall is positioned at N3 and N11 interfaces; the firewall monitors the exchange of control and signaling messages at the N11 interface, which uses HTTP/2 as the application layer protocol.
+When the firewall is positioned at N3 and N11 interfaces, the firewall monitors the exchange of control and signaling messages at the N11 interface, which uses HTTP/2 as the application layer protocol.
 At the N3 interface, the firewall decapsulates the GTP-U tunnels, which carry the user traffic.
 The firewall correlates the Single Network Slice Selection Assistance Information (S-NSSAI) with the IP traffic inside the GTP-U tunnels in a 5G network.
 The following topology illustrates a deployment option in a 5G network.

 ®supports HTTP/2 control messages on an N11 interface.